Therapeutic Farm

 Bruce

-Bruce is a one-and-a-half-year-old steer that traveled from Nevada to live at Forget Me Not Farm.
+Bruce was born in 2019 and moved from Nevada to Forget Me Not Farm.
 He is a Dutch Belted breed who had never been around children before coming to the farm.
 FMNF has always had a steer in the program, and after the sad passing of our beloved steer Raymond, we were looking for a size that would be more manageable to care for.
 The owner of Bruce reached out to us and we fundraised money to be specifically used for bringing Bruce and another steer Boss, together and to our farm.
 Bruce arrived in May 2020, and we began the process of socializing him, which is slow since the number of at-risk youth we serve is low during the pandemic.
 Bruce has come a long way, and is starting to approach people in the pasture, and receive pets.
 Bruce loves his partner Boss, and the two are inseparable.
 Bruce also loves interacting with the different farm species, especially Maverick the goat, and they are often head-butting and playing together.

 Boss the Zebu Miniature Steer